day8/re-frame/README.md

 ## Status

-re-frame is still Alpha.
-But getting closer.
+re-frame is still Alpha, not published to clojars [and its use may involve pain](https://github.com/Day8/re-frame/issues/4).
+But it is close to Beta.

 Be sure you use v0.5.0 of reagent.